Beneficial Ownership Information (BOI) Reporting Summary

 What Information Must Be Reported

-BOI must be reported for the reporting company’s beneficial owners and
+BOI must be reported for the reporting company’s beneficial owners and certain company applicants.

 The following information is required for individuals: